 Put simply, the bleaching process disintegrates the molecular bonds of chromophores.
 This happens as a result of either an oxidation reaction or a reduction reaction.

-Here we explain more about the chemistry behind bleach and the chemical composition of the different types of bleaches.
+In this article, we explain more about the chemistry behind bleach and the chemical composition of the different types of bleaches.

 Bleaching action is the result of an oxidation or a reduction reaction.
 In either case, the bonds of chromophores – the molecules that absorb particular wavelengths of light – are broken.
 This lessens the substance’s ability to absorb the light waves, causing it to lose its pigment and turn white.